tbernacchi/ci-cd-automation-portfolio/README.md

-# CI/CD and Automation Portfolio - @tbernacchi
+# CI/CD and Automation Portfolio

 > This repository documents and organizes my projects and practical experiences with CI/CD, pipelines, automation, infrastructure as code, and modern development practices.